-Here at Edinburgh Napier we believe that bullying and harassment are never okay.
+Here at Edinburgh Napier we believe that threatening behaviour, bullying and harassment are never okay.

 Harassment is when someone intentionally or unintentionally violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment, which interferes with an individual’s learning, working or social environment.

 Harassment may involve sexual harassment or be related to characteristics such as age, disability, gender reassignment, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation.

 Some forms of harassment are considered a Hate Crime.
 A hate incident or crime is any act of violence or hostility against a person or property that is motivated by hostility or prejudice towards a person due to a particular characteristic which is protected in law.

 Bullying and harassment are contrary to the Equality Act 2010 and the University’s Dignity at Work Policy and our Student Code of Conduct